Spacing Techniques in HTML Email

 <table border="0" cellpadding="0" cellspacing="0"> <tr> <td colspan="3" height="20"></td> </tr> <tr> <td width="20"></td> <td align="left" style="font-size:16px; color:#000001; font-family:serif;"> Content goes here </td> <td width="20"></td> </tr> <tr> <td colspan="3" height="20"></td> </tr> </table>

-The biggest issue with this spacing method compared to other methods is that it doesn’t always work!
-As you can see from our blog back in 2013, empty table cells don’t always retain their height.
+The biggest issue with this spacing method compared to other methods is that it doesn’t always work.
+As we explain in this blog post, empty table cells don’t always retain their height.

 Another problem is the amount of code to write.
-Rather than simply specifying one bit of HTML or CSS, we have to code an entire table structure.
-Another negative consideration is the complication of mobile optimization; the way to create this as a mobile email is to either hide the cells completely or make new classes to control the width and height of these spacing cells.
-Both of these methods require media query support.
-The final mark against this method the fact that it requires exact pixel widths, making it not suitable for Fluid Hybrid emails.
+Rather than specifying one bit of HTML or CSS, we must code an entire table structure.
+Another consideration is mobile optimization; to create this as a mobile email, you must either hide the cells completely or make new classes to control the width and height of these spacing cells.
+Both methods require media query support.
+The final mark against this method the fact that it requires exact pixel widths, which means it’s not suitable for fluid-hybrid emails.

-I do not use empty cells unless forcing height between table cells.
+I do not use empty cells unless I’m forcing height between table cells.
 The reason is that I likely won’t need to change a 20-pixel height divider.
 You can read more about using empty cells here.

 <img src="https://placehold.it/600x150" style="display:block;" border="0"> <br><br> Content goes here

-As you can see, you add breaks inside of the content HTML.
-Unfortunately, this method is largely unused except for adding spacing between text or forcing line returns in your content.
-Various email clients are known to read the linebreaks at a different height, making it virtually impossible to create a pixel perfect HTML email.
+As we show above, you must add breaks inside of the content HTML.
+Unfortunately, this method is largely unused except for when adding spacing between text or forcing line returns in your content.
+Various email clients are known to read the line breaks at a different height, making it virtually impossible to create a pixel-perfect HTML email.

 Where I Use Breaks

-I only use breaks to break copy (text) in the email content, I do not use it force spacing in other places.
+I only use breaks to break copy (text) in the email content, I do not use it to force spacing in other places.